-For those medical staff assisting their clubs with clinical waste disposal via their own practices and hospitals, please be aware of the guidance on traveling with clinical waste in cars.
-This can be obtained from the local authority.
+For those medical staff assisting their clubs with clinical waste disposal via their own practices and hospitals, please be aware of the guidance on traveling with clinical waste in cars which can be obtained from the Local Authority.

 Under no circumstances should clinical waste be thrown into the general refuse bins.